-Rising African venture investment powers fintech, cleantech bets in 2020 – TechCrunch
+Rising African venture investment powers fintech, clean tech bets in 2020 – TechCrunch

-As a turbulent week in the capital world, we’re taking a look at something a bit slower-moving: venture capital trends in Africa during 2020.
+As a turbulent week in the capital world, we’re taking a look at something a bit slower moving: venture capital trends in Africa during 2020.

 The Exchange has long explored quarterly and yearly data regarding the North American, European and Asian venture capital markets, along with data on particular startup categories.
 From today, we’ll also provide regular examinations of what’s happening in Africa.